SaintRyoh/rabbithole/README.md

 ### Rabbithole Basic Usage Tutorial

-**The Windows key on your keyboard has magical powers.** i3 users will notice the keybindings are very familiar.
-Non-i3 users, the controls are as intuitive as possible.
-If you don't like the controls, let us know, and we can vote on better defaults.
-We are open to suggestions!
+**The Windows key on your keyboard has magical powers.**

+i3 users will notice the keybindings are very familiar.
+Non-i3 users, the controls are as intuitive as possible. _If you don't like the controls, let us know, and we can vote on better defaults.
+We are open to suggestions!_

-- **Hit ```Win + h``` to see Rabbithole's help and keybindings page.**
+- ```Win + h``` to see Rabbithole's help and keybindings page.
 - ```Win + d``` will open the program launcher.
 - ```Win + Tab``` will open your window/task switcher.
 - ```Win + f``` will fullscreen your workspace switcher.
 - ```Win + q``` will kill the focused app.

 #### **Mouse**
 - Left click and hold on client icons in the tasklist to drag and drop clients from one tag to another
 - Right-click tasks to move them between local or global tags and workspaces.